Artists Statement

 About the Artist

-Jami Nix Rahn’s art defies genre, slipping between mediums and styles—from the precision of hyper-realism to the chaos of abstraction—always on her own terms.
-Raised in a military family, she developed a profound sensitivity to place, identity, and transformation.
+Jami Nix Rahn creates beyond genre boundaries, navigating multiple media and styles with a cohesive artistic voice — from the precision of hyper-realism to the chaos of abstraction—always on her own terms.
+Raised in a military family, Rahn developed a profound sensitivity to place, identity, and transformation.
 Her artistic journey began in Europe, where she apprenticed in stone carving and bronze casting in Portugal.
-Influenced by Alberto Giacometti, Auguste Rodin, and Henry Moore, these experiences shaped her approach to form, space, and the dynamic capacity of art.
+Influenced by Alberto Giacometti, Auguste Rodin, and Henry Moore, these experiences shaped her approach to form, space, and art's dynamic capacity.
 She continued her practice in Geneva, Switzerland, and São Paulo, Brazil, before returning to the U.S.